-During the 2017-18 academic year, I was the recipient of a British Academy Rising Stars Engagement Award for 'Cultures and Commemorations of War: An Interdisciplinary Seminar', a series of three workshops which consider the practices and politics of war memory across time.
+During the 2017-18 academic year, I was the recipient of a British Academy Rising Stars Engagement Award for 'Cultures and Commemorations of War: An Interdisciplinary Seminar', a series of workshops which consider the practices and politics of war memory across time.
 I have written about the series on the Oxford Arts blog, the British Academy blog and in Times Higher Education.
 The series has continued this year thanks to a grant from the US Embassy/BAAS and Corpus Christi College, Oxford.

 As well as my academic role at Oxford, I am interested in Postgraduate and Early Career issues and healthy writing practices.
 I established and lead the twice-weekly TORCH Academic Writing Group for PhD students and Early Career Researchers, based at The Oxford Research Centre in the Humanities.
 I wrote about the success of the group in Times Higher Education.
 I have written for Inside Higher Ed, as well as a four-part blog series on the UK academic job market for The Professor Is In: Please, Sir, I Want Some More Employment: Applying for UK Academic Jobs.